Chermoula and Duck Pastilla Canapés

-Easy to prepare ahead and cooked just before serving, these little cracker canapes are ideal for serving at a drinks party.
-They are a festive twist on a traditional Moroccan pastilla, a meat or vegetable stuffed pastry served with dustings of cinnamon icing sugar.
+Easy to prepare ahead and cooked just before serving, these little cracker canapés are ideal for serving at a drinks party.
+They are a festive twist on a traditional Moroccan pastilla, a meat or vegetable-stuffed pastry served with dustings of cinnamon icing sugar.

-1 White Onion, peeled & sliced
+1 white onion, peeled & sliced

-10g Fresh Mint, stalks removed and roughly chopped
+10g fresh mint, stalks removed and roughly chopped

-1 pack of Filo Pastry
+1 pack of filo pastry

-50g Unsalted Butter, melted
+50g unsalted butter, melted

-Preheat the oven to 150 degrees.
-Put the onions into a small baking tray and add 100ml water.
-Place the duck legs on top.
-Season with salt and pepper and wrap tightly with foil.
+- Preheat the oven to 150C/Fan 130C/Gas Mark 2.
+Put the onion into a small baking tray and add 100ml water.
+Place the duck legs on top, season with salt and pepper and wrap tightly with foil.
 Bake for 2 hours or until the meat is tender and coming off the bone.
 Remove the foil and bake for a further 15 mins.

-When cool enough to touch, peel the skin from the duck and chop into small pieces and place in a bowl.
+- When cool enough to touch, peel the skin from the duck, chop into small pieces and place in a bowl.
 Pull the meat from the bones and flake apart, taking care to remove any small bones.
 Add this to the bowl along with the onions from the roasting tray.
 Add the Chermoula and chopped mint, then taste and add more salt and pepper if necessary then set aside.

-If cooking immediately, preheat the oven to 160 degrees and bake for 15-20 mins until the filo is crispy and golden.
+- When ready to cook, preheat the oven to 160C/140C/Gas Mark 3 and bake for 15-20 mins, until the filo is crispy and golden.
 Mix the icing sugar and cinnamon together and dust over the top before serving.